 Keep leaves, grass and other organic matter away from the foundation.
 Fill cracks in the foundation or beneath the soil line with mulch as much as possible.
 Make sure windows and doors seal tight.

-Use Of Cedar Essential Oil
+How To Kill Springtails With Use Of Cedar Essential Oil

 Another effective springtail extermination method is by using cedar essential oil.
 Treat your plants in your garden with this natural oil.